18F/before-you-ship/_pages/ato/ssp.md

 ### Template

-Add the following to your repository, with the information in the `<angle brackets>` filled in.
+Add the following to your repository as `system-security-plan.yml`, with the information in the `<angle brackets>` filled in.
 Note that there are `TODO`s in some places where we need more documentation – for now, reach out to Noah Kunin for help with what should be filled in there.

 ```yaml
 ---